 A good hundred miles into the Arctic circle lies Abisko Mountain Station, the best place in Sweden to catch more than a glimpse of the aurora borealis.
 Abisko is the country's driest spot, so has cloud-free conditions for northern lights viewing – some even consider it to be the best place in the world to see this incredible natural phenomenon.

-During the day, strap on your skis to tackle Abisko's cross-country trails and challenging off-piste areas.
+The crystal-clear skies mean the northern lights can often be seen clearly from Abisko's viewing platform at the top of the mountain.
+Stay at the Abisko Mountain Lodge and spend your days on skis to tackle Abisko's beautiful cross-country trails.
 Downhill skiing and snowboarding are also good here.
 If that sounds too energetic, sit back and let a husky musher guide you through the white wilderness, or try your hand at running your own team of dogs.

-Finland's northern capital and gateway to Lapland, Rovaniemi, boasts some 200 nights of the most famous light show on earth.
-Locals say the aurora appears every one in three clear nights in Lapland, meaning that viewing is very likely.
+Finland's northern capital and gateway to Lapland, Rovaniemi boasts some 200 nights of the most famous light show on earth.
+Locals say the aurora appears every one in three clear nights, meaning that viewing is very likely.
+The airport, which is Finland's most northerly, is also known as Santa's Airport, where he is said to park his sleigh.

-As long as you're away from the lights of Reykjavik, Iceland is one of the planet's best places for seeing the aurora.
-Hotel Ranga, found in the island's rural south, is run by northern lights experts – and staff will wake you in the middle of the night if the displays are good.
+Or book a stay in Hotel Ranga in the island's rural south, which has a rooftop observatory.
+It is run by northern lights experts – and staff will wake you in the middle of the night if the displays are good.